 1. Cancellation friction

 The most consistent complaint across Capterra, Trustpilot, and BBB reviews is the cancellation process.
-Operators report needing to call sales to cancel, continued charges after cancellation requests were submitted, and held credit cards on file.
+Operators report needing to call to cancel, continued charges after cancellation requests were submitted, and held credit cards on file.
 BBB has 76+ complaints clustered around this pattern (bbb.org).

 Cancelling my membership was an absolute nightmare, with payment cards being held hostage, requiring them to jump through hoops, and taking over 2 weeks to finally get their account cancelled.